robdmc/switchenv/README.md

   --help  Show this message and exit.

 Commands:
-  add       Create a profile from file compose   Compose a new profile from existing profiles delete    Delete a profile examples  Show usage examples list      List all profile names show      Show contents of a single profile snapshot  Snapshot current env into a profile source    Drop into subshell with named profile (useful in scripts)
+  add            Create a profile from file compose        Compose a new profile from existing profiles config         View or set where the config directory lives delete         Delete a profile examples       Show usage examples exec           Execute a QUOTED command in the specified env export-config  Export config to stdout (see also import-config) import-config  Import config from file (see also export-config) list           List all profile names show           Show contents of a single profile snapshot       Snapshot current env into a profile source         Drop into subshell with named profile (useful in scripts)
 ```

 Just for my future reference, I made this recording by using the native OSX